 They come in all shapes and sizes and ply their trade across a variety of mediums.
 While their differences are too vast to list, all have at least two things in common: They were all born to entertain us and they're all named Bill.
 Recently I set out to identify the best Bills among us.
 The task was daunting.
-There are so many accomplished Bills, but I was up to the task.
+There are so many accomplished Bills.

 While conducting my research and compiling this important list I followed a few simple rules.